libavg/libavg/sphinxdoc/misc.rst

     .. autoclass:: VideoWriter(canvas, filename, [framerate=30, qmin=3, qmax=5, synctoplayback=True])

         Class that writes the contents of a canvas to disk as a video file.
 The videos are written as motion jpeg-encoded mov files.
+Writing commences immediately upon object construction and continues until :py:meth:`stop` is called.
+        :py:meth:`pause` and :py:meth:`play` can be used to pause and resume writing.

-Opening, writing and closing the video file is asynchronous to normal playback.
+        The VideoWriter is built for high performance: Opening, writing and closing the video file is asynchronous to normal playback.
+Writing full HD videos of offscreen canvasses to disk should cost virtually no time on the main thread of execution for an Intel Core-class processor with a graphics card that supports shaders.

         :param canvas: